pawelrusak/fullstack-e-commerce/README.md

 - **Asset Sources**: Missing the "[single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth)" for project assets.
 - **Responsive Styles**: Styles for small devices need improvement (It work, but I am not satisfied with the final result).
 - **Backend tests fails**: Need to remember to start the server (run: `npx nx serve backend`) before running the tests.
 Express server configuration must be exported and added to the tests setup - it will be fixed in future updates.
+- **Missing link to cart**: The cart icon in the navbar is not yet linked to the cart page.
+You can visit cart page by typing `/cart` in the URL bar or use button "Buy now" on the product page.

 ## License